Robert E. Lee High School (Baytown, Texas)

 Robert E. Lee High School is a public high school in Baytown, Texas, that serves grades 9 through 12.
 It was opened as a segregated school, and named after Confederate Army commander Robert E. Lee.
 Lee is one of four high schools in the Goose Creek Consolidated Independent School District.
 The building is a Texas historic landmark.
+For the 2024-2025 school year, the school received an overall rating of "B" from the Texas Education Agency.

 History

 Robert E. Lee High School was established in 1928, during the Jim Crow-era, and named in honor of Robert E. Lee, the military commander of the Confedererate Army.
-It opened as a segregated school for white students; Black students were not allowed to attend until the Fall of 1967.
+It opened as a segregated school for white students; Mexican students were not allowed until later while Black students were not allowed to attend until the Fall of 1967.
 Prior to this, Black students attended Goose Creek School for Coloreds, which was later renamed George Washington Carver High School.
+Mexican students attended Goose Creek Mexican School.
+As of 1923 the White students were housed in three brick buildings replete with laboratories and offices, while the Mexican school was a one room frame building, and the Black school was a two room frame building.

 In 1940, the school's band adopted uniforms meant to be authentic representations of the uniforms worn by the Confederate Army.
 The community raised and donated money to repay the district for the cost of the new uniforms.
 In 1952, the school band performed for the Sons of Confederate Veterans, a neo-Confederate organization, at their national convention in Jackson, Mississippi.

 In 1970, several Black American parents requested that Goose Creek CISD board rename the school but the request was rejected.

 On April 29, 1987, a three-alarm fire destroyed the interior of the main building, forcing students to finish the school year at rival Sterling High School.
 Initially thought to be accidental, it was eventually found to be arson.
 The main building interior was rebuilt and formally rededicated in 1988.
 The incident is mentioned in the Mean Gene Kelton song "Cruisin' Texas Avenue".

-In September 2020 Pearland resident Kevin Craven asked the Goose Creek CISD board to rename the school, but the board voted not to change the school's name, four members voting against and three voting for.
-Craven is the grandson of Elmer Cartwright, one of the individuals in the 1970s who asked for the renaming.
+In September 2020 residents asked the Goose Creek CISD board to rename the school, but the board voted not to change the school's name, four members voting against and three voting for.
+The petitioners included the grandson of one of the individuals who asked for the renaming in 1970.
 The board instead created a committee to study whether a renaming should be done.

 In March 2021 the Facility Names Committee chairperson issued a recommendation that the board keep the school's name.
 By that month only three schools in Texas were still named after Robert E. Lee, Baytown Lee among them.
 Shelby Webb of the Houston Chronicle wrote that students were relatively apathetic about the name while "Adults in the community have been more passionate on the issue."